 Tata Motors Limited, which was formerly known as the Tata Engineering and Locomotive Company (TELCO), is an Indian multinational automotive company with its headquarters in Mumbai, Maharashtra.
 The company is a part of the Tata Group, which is an Indian conglomerate.
 The products of Tata Motors include passenger cars, trucks, vans, buses, sports cars, construction equipment, and military vehicle.

 Tata Motors was founded in 1945 as manufacturers of locomotives.
 Although their first commercial vehicle was manufactured in 1954, which was in collaboration with Daimler-Benz AG, which was put to an end in 1969.

 In 1988, Tata Motors entered the passenger vehicle market when they launched Tata Mobile, later followed by the launch of the Tata Sierra in 1991.
 The launch of these vehicles proved that Tata had the capability to develop the indigenous automobile.
 In due course, Tata also launched the Tata Estate.

 1998 was the year when Tata launched its first fully indigenous passenger car, the Indica.
-The car was criticized by many analysts, but with its excellent fuel economy, a powerful engine, and its dynamic marketing strategy made Indica one of the best selling cars in the history of Indian automobiles.
+The car was criticized by many analysts, but its excellent fuel economy, powerful engine, and its dynamic marketing strategy made Indica one of the best-selling cars in the history of Indian automobiles.